-- ▶ Problem HAM-CYCLE: Does a graph G = (V, E) contain a hamiltonian cycle, i.e., a simple cycle that visits every vertex in V exactly once? - ▶ This problem is in NP, since if we were given a specific G plus the answer to the question plus a certificate, we can verify a "yes" answer in polynomial time using the certificate - What would be an appropriate certificate? - ▶ Not known if HAM-CYCLE ∈ P
+- Problem HAM-CYCLE: Does a graph G = (V, E) contain a hamiltonian cycle, i.e., a simple cycle that visits every vertex in V exactly once?

+- This problem is in NP, since if we were given a specific G plus the yes/no answer to the question plus a certificate, we can verify a "yes" answer in polynomial time using the certificate

+- Not worried about verifying a "no" answer

+- What would be an appropriate certificate?

+- ▶ Not known if HAM-CYCLE \in P